 And yet its rare that we hit our goals as smoothly as though riding on rails.
 In fact, if a train is off the tracks, a huge disaster has occurred.

 The analogy of setting rails or tracks to prevent us from getting stuck can be an aspirational way to think about personal effectiveness.
-Who doesn’t want efficient systems in life the smooth predictable efficiency of rails?
+Who doesn’t want efficient systems in life — the smooth predictable efficiency of a life on rails?

 However, I think that tracts may be a better way to think about our productivity than tracks.